 What is this quest?
 This what Joseph Campbell calls the Hero’s Journey.
 It always begins with the call.
 Does this spiritual quest resonate with you?

 What draws people to this spiritual journey?
 Perhaps everyone has this latent desire, but not everyone follows it.
 When we are ready, it calls us to act.
-This spiritual trek is what Joseph Campbell called the Hero’s Journey.
+This spiritual trek is what Joseph Campbell called the Hero’s Journey (1).
 This is the desire to fathom the depths of consciousness.
 There is a longing within us that desires to explore the unknown.
 Are you ready for this journey?

 Many people think they can fulfill this inner quest by following a religion.
 But today, the trend is changing.
 Many create their own path.
-Either way, the journey on the inner quest always begins with the call, the desire to know the unknown.
+Either way, the journey always begins with the call, the desire to know the unknown.

 We use the quote above to start every new group meeting.
 And, so sets the tone and mission for the Hero’s Journey.
 We recommend you use it too.
 It can be the spark that focuses everyone on learning and sharing.
 If you hear the call, join us.
 We can be a helpful resource on your journey.

 If you are just starting or re-dedicating your journey, share it to your Facebook page, and pin it to the top.
 This will help keep you focused and remind you to check back and see if there are any other quotes or topics that resonate with you.
 To learn more about the Hero’s Journey and the blended learning strategy used to teach these tools in the “about” section on the Hero’s Journey.

 Above all, listen to the voice inside.
 Your intuition is trying to tell you there is more to this thing called reality.
 If you can relate to this call, then you can use tools of spiritual exploration.
 We call these tools are the key to self-development, which is the essence of the inner quest.